-The ADR provider you choose must be approved by the Gambling Commission.
+The ADR provider you choose must be approved by us.
 A list of approved providers is available on our website.

-You can have more than one ADR provider but it must be made clear to customers which is the relevant one for their dispute.
+You can have more than one ADR provider but you must tell customers which is the relevant one for their dispute.

 We expect you to offer ADR which is binding (if accepted by the customer) for disputes which would otherwise be taken to the small claims court (disputes of not more than £10,000).
 For disputes over £10,000, the ADR procedure need not be binding - this would allow, for example, that mediation could be employed for disputes of more than £10,000 or for adjudication decisions to be non-binding on the operator.

 You must provide information in a clear, comprehensible and easily accessible way to your customers.